-Introduction of formal statutory regulation for heat networks in England, Wales and Scotland is planned to begin during 2024-25.
+Government introduction of formal statutory regulation for heat networks in England, Wales and Scotland is planned to begin during 2025-26.

 These Acts will be underpinned by secondary legislation in the form of specific Statutory Instruments (SIs) relating to heat networks.
 Some details of the regulations will be different in Scotland (as devolved matters) and will be enacted through Scottish SIs.